 Team Brad Jacobs, Team Krista McCarville and Team Tracy Fleury (prior to her move to a Manitoba-based team) have led the most visible charge for Northern Ontario over the past few years, with pride flowing and banners waving.
-There has been tour helped raise the profile of curling in Northern Ontario.
+There has been tour Tim Hortons.
+Thunder Bay's Team Krista